-- 5. The Board may require such further documentation or proof of qualification as it may deem proper. - 6.
+- 1 (a) The fee for an application for a license of not more than 2 \$600; - (b) Proof satisfactory to the Board that the requirements of subsection 2 have been met; and - (c) All other information required by the Board to complete an application for a license. - The Board shall, by regulation, establish the fee required to be paid pursuant to this subsection. - 4.
+The Board may reject an application if it appears that the applicant's credentials are fraudulent or the applicant has practiced podiatry without a license or committed any act described in subsection 2 of NRS 635.130. - 5.
+The Board may require such further documentation or proof of qualification as it may deem proper. - 6.
 The provisions of this section do not apply to a person who applies for: - (a) A limited license to practice podiatry pursuant to NRS 635.075; or - (b) A provisional license to practice podiatry pursuant to NRS 635.082. - Sec.
-16. NRS 635.065 is hereby amended to read as follows: - 635.065 1.
+13. NRS 635.065 is hereby amended to read as follows: - 635.065 1.
 In addition to the other requirements for licensure set forth in this chapter, an applicant for a license to practice podiatry in this State who has been licensed to practice podiatry in another state or the District of Columbia must submit: - (a) An affidavit signed by the applicant that: - (1) Identifies each jurisdiction in which the applicant has been licensed to practice; and - (2) States whether a disciplinary proceeding has ever been instituted against the applicant by the licensing board of that jurisdiction and, if so, the status of the proceeding; and - (b) If the applicant is currently licensed to practice podiatry in another state or the District of Columbia, a certificate from the licensing board of that jurisdiction stating that the applicant is in good standing and no disciplinary proceedings are pending against the applicant. - 2.
-The Except as otherwise provided in section 2 or 14 of this act, the Board may require an applicant who has been licensed to practice podiatry in another state or the District of Columbia to: - (a) Pass an examination prescribed by the Board concerning the provisions of this chapter and any regulations adopted pursuant thereto; or - (b) Submit satisfactory proof that: - (1) The applicant maintained an active practice in another state or the District of Columbia within the 5 years immediately preceding the application; - (2) No disciplinary proceeding has ever been instituted against the applicant by a licensing board in any jurisdiction in which he or she is licensed to practice podiatry; and - (3) The applicant has participated in a program of continuing education that is equivalent to the program of continuing education that is required pursuant to NRS 635.115 for podiatric physicians licensed in this State. - Sec.
-17. Chapter 449 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
-A hospital may employ or contract with a physician to provide health care to a patient of the hospital.
+[The] Except as otherwise provided in section 11 of this act, the Board may require an applicant who has been licensed to practice podiatry in another state or the District of Columbia to: - (a) Pass an examination prescribed by the Board concerning the provisions of this chapter and any regulations adopted pursuant thereto; or - (b) Submit satisfactory proof that:

+(1) The applicant maintained an active practice in another state or the District of Columbia within the 5 years immediately preceding the application;

+(2) No disciplinary proceeding has ever been instituted against the applicant by a licensing board in any jurisdiction in which he or she is licensed to practice podiatry; and

+(3) The applicant has participated in a program of continuing education that is equivalent to the program of continuing education that is required pursuant to NRS 635.115 for podiatric physicians licensed in this State.